James-Blackburn/James-Blackburn/README.md

 ## Hi there 👋

-I am a 3rd Year undergraduate at the University of Leeds with an interest in high performance graphics and high performance computing in general.
+I am a 3rd Year undergraduate at the University of Leeds with an interest in computer graphics and high performance computing.